Congo peafowl: Description

 The male (peacock) of this species is a large bird of up to 64–70 cm in length.
-Though much less impressive than its Asiatic cousins, the male's feathers are nevertheless deep blue with a metallic green and violet tinge.
-It has bare red neck skin, grey feet, and a black tail with fourteen tail feathers.
-Its crown is adorned with vertical white elongated hair-like feathers.
-The female (peahen) measures up to 60-63 cm in length and is generally a chestnut brown bird with a black abdomen, metallic green back, and a short chestnut brown crest.
+Though much less impressive than his Asiatic cousins, the male's feathers are nevertheless deep blue with a metallic green and violet tinge.
+He has bare red neck skin, grey feet, and a black tail with fourteen tail feathers.
+His crown is adorned with vertical white elongated hair-like feathers.

+The female (peahen) measures up to 60-63 cm in length; generally, she is a chestnut brown bird with a black abdomen, metallic green back, and a short chestnut brown crest.
 Both sexes resemble immature Asian peafowl, with early stuffed birds being erroneously classified as such before they were officially designated as members of a unique species.

 Distribution and habitat

 The Congo peafowl inhabits and is endemic to the Central Congolian lowland forests of the Democratic Republic of the Congo where it has also been designated the national bird.
 It occurs in both primary and secondary forest in Salonga National Park.
 Secondary signs of its presence like droppings and feathers were more frequently encountered in regenerating secondary forest than in primary forest.
 In secondary forest, its droppings were found close to watercourses, where trees were smaller and plant diversity lower than in primary forest.

 In the 1990s, it was recorded in Maiko National Park, foremost in low hills and ridges between watersheds.

+Fossil remains attributable to the Congo peafowl are known from the Late Pleistocene of the Plovers Lake fossil site in Gauteng, South Africa.
+This indicates that either the Congo peafowl expanded and contracted its range across Africa following Late Pleistocene climatic changes, or its extant distribution is a relict of a much wider past distribution.